We are part of E.ON Energy Research Center

 The four Institutes of E.ON ERC are:

-As associated institute the Institute for Applied Geophysics and Geothermal Energy (GGE) is integrated in the E.ON ERC Main Building
+As associated institute the Institute for Applied Geophysics and Geothermal Energy (GGE) is integrated in the E.ON ERC main building

-The institutes at E.ON Energy Research Center, which belong to different RWTH faculties, work interdisciplinary in the field of electrical engineering, information and communication engineering, computer science, business and economics, mechanical engineering, as well as georesources and materials science.
+The institutes at E.ON Energy Research Center, which belong to different RWTH faculties, work interdisciplinarily in the field of electrical engineering, information and communication engineering, computer science, business and economics, mechanical engineering, as well as georesources and materials science.

 Main target of research is to exploit the potentials of energy savings, energy efficiency and sustainable energy supplies.
-Among others, research at E.ON ERC focuses on decentralized power generation, power electronics, DC grid technology and storage systems, geothermal energy and storage, large scale engineered reservoirs, energy markets, economy, rebound effects, dynamics of electrical grids, automation, internet of energy things, agent based control and distributed intelligence, efficient building technology and indoor climate.
+Among others, research at E.ON ERC focuses on decentralized power generation, power electronics, DC grid technology and storage systems, geothermal energy and storage, large scale engineered reservoirs, energy markets, economy, rebound effects, dynamics of electrical grids, automation, agent based control and distributed intelligence, efficient building technology and indoor climate.

 The Central Offices are service providers for the Institues and first contact to all orgaizational questions.
 Belonging to the Central Offices: